The Cafe Irreal is edited by G.S. Evans and Alice Whittenburg, and it has been online since 1998.

 "If the reader, while reading a story of this kind, thinks that the waiters are playing a joke or that they are involved in some collective psychosis, then we have lost the game.
 But if we have been able to give him the impression that we are talking about a world in which these absurd manifestations appear as normal behaviour, then he will find himself plunged all at once into the heart of the fantastic." — Jean-Paul Sartre

 What do we serve at The Irreal Cafe?
 See At Our Cafe.

 The Cafe Irreal is a quarterly webzine that presents a kind of fantastic fiction infrequently published in English.
 This fiction, which we would describe as irreal, resembles the work of writers such as Franz Kafka, Kobo Abe, Clarice Lispector and Jorge Luis Borges.
 As a type of fiction it rejects the tendency to portray people and places realistically and the need for a full resolution to the story; instead, it shows us a reality constantly being undermined.
 Therefore, we're interested in stories by writers who write about what they don't know, take us places we couldn't possibly go, and don't try to make us care about the characters.
 We would also suggest you take a look at the current issue, archives, and theory (especially the essay, "What is irrealism?") pages on this web site.

-The Cafe Irreal is a quarterly publication, publishing on May 1, August 1, November 1, and February 1 of each year.
+The Cafe Irreal is a quarterly publication, publishing on February 1, May 1, August 1, and November 1 of each year.
 The deadline for submissions for each issue will be one month before the date of publication.
-The deadline for the next issue (Spring 2014) will be April 1, 2014.
+The deadline for the next issue (Winter 2024) will be January 1, 2024.